 If the attack fails, a sleeping victim is likely to awaken.

 If an item, such as a grenade, is thrown at a target, the character rolls to its throw value.
 The minimum roll is equal to the character's minimum roll, usually 5+.

 If the roll results in at least one success, the character has hit his target.

 If the roll on throwing shows no success, then the roll has failed.
 In this case, a roll is made on the deviation.

-First, a W12 is thrown to determine the direction of the deviation.
-The result of the throw gives the direction in the form of the "clock" as seen by the throwing character facing the target.
+First, a D12 is thrown to determine the direction of the deviation.
+The result of the throw gives the direction in the way of the "clock", seen by the throwing character looking at the target.
 A 3 thus deviates to the right of the target, as seen by the throwing character.